Article Submission Guidelines Life Science Leader

 4. The author of an article cannot have a PR-, marketing-, or business development-related title.

-5. Ideally, we want an end user (i.e., pharma or bio manufacturer, not a CMO, CRO, vendor, etc.) to participate in/be interviewed for a submitted article.
-The exception is an Industry Leader article (see “Word Count” below).
+5. Ideally, we want an end user (i.e., pharma or bio manufacturer, not a CDMO, CRO, vendor, etc.) to either write or be interviewed for a submitted article.

-6. We do not print/provide footnotes, references, etc. If you cite a metric that requires the source, include it within the sentence (e.g., “According to XYZ research firm, …”) or in a parenthetical after the metric (e.g., “Typically, 20 percent of pharmaceutical companies (XYZ Research report) …”).
+6. We do not print/provide footnotes, references, etc. If you cite a metric that requires the source, include it within the sentence (e.g., “According to XYZ research firm, …”), in a hyperlink, or in a parenthetical after the metric (e.g., “Typically, 20 percent of pharmaceutical companies (XYZ Research report) …”).

 Audience Considerations